What you'll learn

 Week 5: Epictetus

-- Exploration of the Discourses and Enchiridion
+- Discourses and the Enchiridion

-- The Dichotomy of Control
+- The dichotomy of control

 Week 6: Marcus Aurelius

-- Exploration of the Meditations
+- The idea of the “inner citadel”

-Week 7: Twilight and Renewal
+Week 7: Twilight and renewal

 - The Neo-Stoics of the Renaissance